All Posts

 With the environmental impact of mass industrialisation/fast fashion becoming a reality, natural dyeing has become more important than ever.
 Natural colour is everywhere, the practice of applying these to the fibres of your life can soothe even the weariest soul.
 Dyes are present in certain plants, fruits, insects or minerals.
 Colour is present in an unlimited source of petals, twigs, branches, leaves, roots, bark, nuts and seeds.
 You can dye with everyday ingredients found in your kitchen.
 Tea, coffee, turmeric, avocado stones, yellow & red onion skins, pomegranate rinds or carrot tops are great for novice dyers.
 Dyes are growing in your garden, throughout your neighbourhood, in the fields, the forests the mountains and beyond.

-I’m Interested in Learning More, Where Should I Start?
+I’m Interested in Learning More About Natural Dyeing, Where Should I Start?

 Once you start looking for sources of natural colour, the abundance and choice will surprise & delight you.
 Even in the depths of winter when the branches are bare, you can find sources of natural colour.
 If you would like to learn more about this meditative process take a look at the resource page.

-If you want to learn about natural dyeing with simple ingredients like onion skins or avocado stones you can enrol in my free mini-course.
-‘Naturally Dye Fabric With Avocado Stones‘.
-The class is hosted on teachable, to enrol enter your email & create a password.
+If you want to learn about natural dyeing with simple ingredients like onion skins or avocado stones, you can enrol in my free mini-course, ‘Naturally Dye Fabric With Avocado Stones‘.
+The class is hosted on Teachable.
+To enrol, enter your email and create a password.

 For more beginner guides, look at other natural dye tutorials here.
 If you have been wanting to give natural dyeing a go, I would strongly recommend you start with avocados for surprising pinks or yellow onion skins for, you guessed it, yellows:) These are fun dyes, as neither requires a mordant, making them more straightforward.

-If you’re looking for a project to entertain yourself or the young ones this summer, why not give this a go?
-Avocados are a great dye to introduce kids to the process & teach them about the richness of our natural world.
+If you’re looking for a project to entertain yourself or your kids this weekend, why not give this a go?
+Avocados are a great dye to introduce kids to the process of natural dyeing & teach them about the richness of our natural world.
 Grab a plain t-shirt, an old pillow case or something white, off-white or cream & get dyeing.

 A Helpful Guide To Sources Of Natural Dye